UPDATED: Feb. 13, 2017

 Have the kids in tow?
 Head up Ski Hill Road (you can use the Free Ride bus black route) to the Breckenridge Nordic Center.
 Guided snowshoe adventures cover plants, animal tracks and local history, including a tale of the miner who built his bride a cabin that’s today used as a warming hut.
 Ask about s’mores after your tour, or indulge in delicious, homemade soups for just a few bucks per bowl.
 (Check out this post for more spring activities with kids.)

-Breck also boasts plenty of places to enjoy a good ol’ happy hour.
+Breck also boasts plenty of places to enjoy a good ol’ happy hour, especially if you’re looking for a deck or patio.
 The Blue River Bistro, located at 305 North Main, has something for everyone, featuring twice-a-day drink specials and 2-for-1 appetizers.
 The bistro specializes in cocktails and has mountains of martinis to choose from.
 Sip on a Breckenridge Sidecar (Breck Distillery whiskey, Cointreau, fresh lemon, sugar rim) while enjoying pork, meatball or mahi mahi sliders.

 If you’re visiting over the weekend, mosey on over to the historic Briar Rose Chophouse and Saloon at 109 Lincoln Ave., where tasty treats such as curry parmesan popcorn, Cajun beef filet tips and others are half-priced from 4-6 on Friday and Saturday.

-Breckenridge does fine dining too.
-Relish and Modis are both located along Main Street in historic downtown and both serve up creative Colorado-inspired cuisine.
+Breckenridge does fine dining, too.
+Relish and Modis are both located along Main Street in historic downtown and serve up creative Colorado-inspired cuisine.
 Relish, situated upstairs at 137 South Main, serves up a seasonally-changing menu.
 Call 970-453-0989 for dinner reservations.
 You’ll need them!
+For tonight, we’ll be sitting at the bar and enjoying a sampling of their appetizers before heading to Modis, a contemporary dining establishment with historic touches located just doors down from Relish at 103 South Main.

 Visit GoBreck.com to see the full lineup of spring events and activities.